TL;DR On Buying Your First Rental Property:

 But rental properties pose two huge challenges to new investors: they require more money to purchase, and they require more skill than index fund investing.

 At SparkRental we can help you with the “skill” part of that equation.
-We offer free rental investing courses, free webinars, a free weekly real estate investing podcast, and of course hundreds of free articles.
-But what about cash?
-Doesn’t it take tens of thousands of dollars to buy a rental property?
+We offer free rental investing courses, free webinars, a free weekly real estate investing podcast, and, of course, hundreds of free articles.
+These resources cover various topics, like buying vacation rentals with no money down or even how to buy Airbnb property with no money.

 Yes — but that doesn’t mean you can’t use tricks and hacks to get around the down payment requirements for real estate investment.